PaulBratslavsky/epic-next-course-blog/002-lesson/README.md

 # Epic Next JS 14 Tutorial: Learn Next JS by building a real-life project.
-Part 1: Building Out The Home Page
+Part 2: Building Out The Home Page

 In this post, we will start by building our home page.
-We will focus on the **Hero Component** and **Features Component** and use **Dynamic Zone** to allow our Strapi admins to choose which component they would like to use.
+We will focus on the **Hero Component** and **Features Component** and use **Dynamic Zone** to allow our Strapi admins to choose which component they want to use.

 ![001-home-image](./images/01-home-page.gif)

 If you missed the first part of this series, you can check it out [here](https://strapi.io/blog/epic-next-js-14-tutorial-learn-next-js-by-building-a-real-life-project-part-1-2).

-Once we have our data being returned by our Strapi API we will move on to building out those same components within our Next JS app.
+Once our data is returned by our Strapi API, we will build out those same components within our Next JS app.

-Our goal, is to have both our Hero Section and Features Sections to display on our Next application.
+Our goal is to display our Hero Section and Features Sections on our Next application.
 So let's get started.

 ## Structuring Our Data In Strapi

-In Strapi there are many ways of structuring your data, you can create `single types`, `collection-types`, as well as `components` that allow you to create reusable content types that you can use in multiple places.
+In Strapi, there are many ways of structuring your data; you can create `single types,` `collection types,` and `components` that allow you to create reusable content types that you can use in multiple places.

-For our Hero Section and Features Section we will build them as components.
+We will build our Hero Section and Features Section as components.

 Let's start by building out our Hero Section Component.

 ### Building The Hero Section Component

-Looking at our Hero Section UI we can break it down into following parts.
+Looking at our Hero Section UI, we can break it down into the following parts.

 ![02-hero-section](./images/02-hero-section.png)